GitToKenn/dev-language-trends-2018-2024/README.md

 ## ✨ Recent Additions

-- ✅ Added insights and interpretations in `03_insights_and_key_findings.ipynb`
+- ✅ Added `language_insights_report.md` as the main analyst report (migrated from Notebook 3)
-- ✅ Exported charts as high-resolution PNGs for GitHub and report use
+- ✅ Exported charts as high-resolution PNGs for GitHub and reporting
-- ✅ Added analyst-focused trend summary (Python, SQL, R)
+- ✅ Summarised top language trends, including Python, SQL, and R movements
-- ✅ Investigated SAS anomaly, added certificate context
+- ✅ Investigated SAS anomaly with explanation and certificate context
+- ✅ Updated folder structure, README, and internal links for consistency

 ---